mariueng/computer-vision-and-deep-learning/README.md

 ## Project Structure

 The project structure can be seen below.
-The main code is found in the [src](src)-folder.
-For more information on the code in SSD, see [this](src/readme.md).
+The main code can be found in the `SSD`-folder, see [this](SSD/readme.md) fore more information.

 ```
 ├── env-setup